Keep Yourself Safe

 - Never carry or display large sums of money in public

-- Use a bank teller to take out & deposit money rather than an ATM
+- Use a bank teller to take out and deposit money rather than an ATM

 - Carrying a credit card, banking debit card or a cheque is safer than carrying large sums of cash

-- Some habits such as cashing cheques at month end are no longer considered safe.
-It would be wise to explore options for “direct deposit” or “direct payment” with your financial institution
+- Some habits such as cashing cheques at month-end are no longer considered safe.
+Explore options for “direct deposit” or “direct payment” with your financial institution.

-- Walk only in well-lit areas and do not burden yourself with packages or a bulky purse – keep your hands free whenever possible
+- Walk in well-lit areas and do not burden yourself with packages or a bulky purse; keep your hands free whenever possible

 - Get to know your neighbours and ask police if there is a Neighbourhood Watch or Block Parent program in your neighborhood